howhowlin1996/c-primerpractice/ch7/Abstraction_Data.md

 * Members that do not appear in the constructor initializer list are initialized by the corresponding in-class initializer (if there is one) or are default initialized.

+## Copy, Assignment, and Destruction

+* Objects are assigned when we use the assignment operator .

+* Objects are destroyed when they cease to exist, such as when a local object is destroyed on exit from the block in which it was created .

+* Objects stored in a vector (or an array) are destroyed when that vector (or array) is destroyed.

+* If we do not define these operations, the compiler will synthesize them for us.

+### Some Classes Cannot Rely on the Synthesized Versions

+* It is important to understand that for some classes the default versions do not behave appropriately.

+* In particular, the synthesized versions are unlikely to work correctly for classes that allocate resources that reside outside the class objects themselves.

+	* i.e. dynamic memory

+* However, it is worth noting that many classes that need dynamic memory can (and generally should) use a vector or a string to manage the necessary storage.

+* Moreover, the synthesized versions for copy, assignment, and destruction work correctly for classes that have vector or string members.